 Define the learning outcomes: which competences should the learner acquire by taking the MOOC?
 Are you introducing a new technology, product or service?
 Do you need to apply new compliance guidelines?
 Do you want to improve IT skills?
 Do you want to give a digital university lecture?

-Build your course team: you will need content experts for content preparation, lecturers, teaching assistants for course support, a course manager for operational aspects and technical staff for content production (if needed).
+Build your course team: you will need content experts for content preparation, lecturers, teaching assistants for course support, a course manager for operational aspects and technical staff for content production.

 Set up time frame and course schedule: when should your course start?
-Course Duration?
-How much effort per week do you expect from participants?
+What is the course duration?
+How much effort per week do you expect from the participants?

-Design your course content: create a syllabus, prepare slides for video lectures, design questions for self-tests and assignments, compile further readings and build hands-on exercises (if needed).
+Design your course content: create a syllabus, prepare slides for video lectures, design questions for self-tests and assignments, compile further readings and build hands-on exercises.

 Copyrights and Licensing: clarify copyrights of used 3rd-party material, decide on copyright attribution of course content.